edkoch25/NuvioTV-Fork/README.md

-- **Stats-for-nerds overlay -- proof, not vibes.** A live diagnostics HUD built for high-bitrate/lossless content: measured video bitrate, the audio codec by name with its measured passthrough bitrate, whether bitstream is *genuinely* reaching your AVR, HDR/Dolby Vision detection, live network throughput and buffer health, the negotiated audio path, SoC thermals against per-chip throttle thresholds, audio-clock jitter and underrun cross-checks.
-When it says TrueHD Atmos is hitting the sink, it measured it.
+- **Stats-for-nerds overlay -- proof, not vibes.** A live diagnostics HUD built for high-bitrate/lossless content: measured video bitrate, the audio codec by name with its measured passthrough bitrate, whether bitstream is *genuinely* reaching your AVR, HDR/Dolby Vision detection, live network throughput and buffer health, the negotiated audio path, SoC stats to know when your SoC is being throtled, audio-clock jitter and underrun cross-checks.
+When it says
+  TrueHD Atmos is hitting the sink, it measured it.
 The assessment configures; this overlay verifies.